Back to blog

 Resource planning, on the other hand, is more concrete and looks at the resources needed to get a project done once accepted.

-The many types of capacity planning
+Types of ad agency capacity planning

 Every agency is different and its makeup may necessitate different methods of capacity planning.
 There isn’t one catch-all solution, but there are well-established ways of gauging capacity and planning for the future.

-Here are five methods:
+Here are five methods of capacity planning:

 • Workforce-based – An agency’s employees are its beating heart, but all come with their own skills and talents.
 The number of members, their availability, and level of expertise should all be considered.
 From a billing standpoint, their billable hours and rates should be factored into any capacity plan.